 “Maybe you can get a new hose there,” Randy said.

-“For sure,” Randy said as he sipped his beer.
+“For sure,” Randy agreed.
 “We should get into that kind of business, something a little shady.”

 “Tell you what, since you paid my way, I should do something for you.”